-Located in the Inn, Caroline’s Dining Room serves 3 meals per day.
+Located at the Inn, Caroline’s Dining Room serves 3 meals per day.
 For dinner you will certainly want to start with an appetizer of Applewood Smoked Trout.
 On the other hand you may prefer New York Cheese Curds and Green Onions over French fries.
-Explore entrees such as Shrimp Genesee or Fillet Mignon with black Hawaiian Sea Salt.
+Then explore entrees such as Shrimp Genesee or Fillet Mignon with black Hawaiian Sea Salt.
 Caroline’s also offers a picnic menu.

 Meanwhile, if you want to visit in the winter you may want to stay at Maplewood Lodge.
-This lodge sleeps 8 and is located near the New York State snowmobile trail system.
-The lodge has a furnished kitchen, living room with fireplace, two bathrooms, three bedrooms and a full dining room.
+This lodge sleeps 8 and above all is located near the New York State snowmobile trail system.
+The lodge has a furnished kitchen, living room with fireplace, two bathrooms, three bedrooms as well as a full dining room.
 With that in mind, this is a great place to stay for a group or large family.

-I chose these sponsored links to make preparing for a hike a bit easier:
+I chose these items to make preparing for a hike a bit easier:

 History of Letchworth State Park

-NY State governor signed Letchworh into a state park in 1907.
+NY State governor signed Letchworth into a state park in 1907.
 The land was a gift from a retired businessman William Pryor Letchworth.
 The Seneca called the area Valley of the 3 Falls.
-Millions of years of geology can be witnessed in the exposed rock formations.
-The park documents the history of the Seneca with displays, a restored council house and the grave of Mary Jemison, a white woman adopted and assimilated into Seneca culture.
+Likewise, millions of years of geology can be witnessed in the exposed rock formations.
+Further, the park documents the history of the Seneca with displays, a restored council house, as well as the grave of Mary Jemison, a white woman adopted and assimilated into Seneca culture.